Project Description

 Elaine Bonadies, 1st & 2nd grade teacher, was born in Chicago, but has lived all over southern Indiana, landing in Bloomington in 1999 for college at IU.
 Elaine met an amazing guy, Matt, in Bloomington in 2009, and Monroe County became their permanent home.
 Elaine and Matt have two amazing kids, and they love traveling as a family.
 Elaine also enjoys snuggling on the couch under blankets with her kids and two kitties or listening to audiobooks while driving in her car.
 She also enjoys working at Toy Chest in Nashville when she’s not teaching.
 She has taught at Wonderlab, with English Language Learners, and with many students, before and after school.

-Todd Riggins, 3rd & 4th grade teacher, has been teaching elementary students since 2008 and has been at Harmony since 2017.
+Todd Riggins, 3rd & 4th grade teacher, is taking his sabbatical during the 2025-2026 school year.
+He has been teaching elementary students since 2008 and has been at Harmony since 2017.
 He was born and raised in Bloomington and loves getting out in the beautiful nature of Southern Indiana.
 He has three children at Harmony; Evelyn, Sam, and Oliver.
 His family enjoys reading, swimming, hiking, camping, and canoeing.
 He loves music and enjoys sharing his love of knowledge with his students.

 Aaron Ferris, Middle School Humanities and All-ages Fine Arts Teacher, created a school wide art program during and after school for students at Harmony, bringing a long-time Harmony goal to reality.
 He teaches fine arts of various mediums in our Pottery, Wood-Working, and Project rooms.
 Aaron has taught and studied in places as far-flung as Prague, St Petersburg, and Kyrgyzstan.
 He has a degree in art education with specializations in painting, ceramics, and woodwork.
 Aaron also has degrees in Literature and Political Science.